Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

 \subsubsection{Upstream}

-Let $\mathbb{K}$ = \{1, 2,...,$|\lambda N|$\} be the set of indices which represent the randomly selected clients that participate in the aggregation, where $\lambda$ is the participation ratio and $N$ is the total number of the clients in the federated learning system.
-The local scaled full-precision and quantized weights of client $k \in \mathbb{K}$ are denoted by $\theta_k^s$ and $\theta^t_k$, respectively.
-We upload the trained $\theta^t_k$ ($w^q$ and $I^t$) to the server instead of the updates $\nabla\theta_k$ after local iterations, although the two are equivalent \cite{mcmahan2016communication}.
-And at inference stage, only the quantized model is needed for prediction.
+Let $\mathbb{K}$ = \{1, 2, ... , $|\lambda N|$\} be the set of indices of the participating clients, where $\lambda$ is the participation ratio and $N$ is the total number of the clients in the federated learning system.
+The local normalized full-precision and quantized weights of client $k \in \mathbb{K}$ are denoted by $\theta_k^s$ and $\theta^t_k$, respectively.
+We upload the trained $\theta^t_k$ ($w^q$ and $I^t$) to the server.
+Note that at the inference stage, only the quantized model is employed for prediction.